LvMalware/iperl/README.md

 # IPerl
 > Interactive Perl interpreter

-This is a simple REPL (Read, Execute, Print, Loop) script that aims to provide an easy and fun way to run a interactive Perl interpreter.
+This is a simple REPL (Read, Execute, Print, Loop) script that aims to provide an easy and fun way to run an interactive Perl interpreter.

 ## Dependencies
 - JSON